wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     export default HeaderImage;
     ```

-1. Turning our focus to the `token.tsx`, this is where we will define what the component will look like and abstract the design here.
-We start with the imports and then export to 2 different designs styles with:
+1. Turning our focus to the `token.tsx`, this is where we will define some variations on what the component will look like .
+We start with the imports and then export two different stylings, with
-* asHeaderImageDefaultStyle being a full width image, with rounded corners
+    * `asHeaderImageDefaultStyle` being a full width image, with rounded corners
-* AsHeaderImageNotLinkable simply removes the Linkable image.
+    * `asHeaderImageNotLinkable` simply removing the link from the image.

+    Note that these HOC's themselves can be considered "tokens" which describe design elements which can be applied to our HeaderImage as a whole.

     ```